247687009/jactor-logger/README.md

 on my pc

-RollingFile test
-FileAppenderTest total  time=24227 total lines=500100
+RollingFile with LinkedBlockingQueue test FileAppenderTest total  time=54077 total lines=5000500

 and this three appender is
-DisruptorTest total  time=7539 total lines=500100
+Jactor2AppenderTest total  time=34863 total lines=5000500
-Jactor2AppenderTest total  time=6140 total lines=500100
+DisruptorTest total  time=41997 total lines=5000500

 and The most import is logging is asynchronous,which means main program can run much faster